 Freedom of speech and principles of academic freedom are central to the mission of the College.
-Constitutionally protected expression cannot be considered sex discrimination or sex-based harassment under these Procedures.
+Constitutionally protected expression cannot be considered sex discrimination under these Procedures.
 To establish a violation of Title IX, the harassment must be subjectively and objectively offensive and so severe or pervasive that it limits or denies a person's ability to participate in or benefit from the College's education program or activity.